phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 Follow these steps to add support for alternative input to a simulation.

-1. In your sim's package.json, add `"supportsInteractiveDescription": true` to the `phet.supportsInteractiveDescription` section, like this:
+1. In your sim's package.json, add `"supportsInteractiveDescription": true` to the `phet.simFeatures.supportsInteractiveDescription` section, like this:

 ```